DindoLeonard/Git-train/README.md

 testing #3 - changed something after set-upstream to origin/main from new branch, and added new files

-testing #4 - changed the readme after all push
+testing #4 - deleted and changed test #4